alliscode/sdc-behavioral-cloning/README.md

 *Fig. 4 - Basic model architecture for regression task*
 <br />

 After all of training was complete.
 The models were verified against a separate dataset that was collected for this purpose.
 This dataset was not included in the training steps so that it would serve as a good measure of the networks ability to generalize.
-The verification step was able to ahieve a loss of less that 0.02 which is very good.
+The verification step was able to ahieve a loss of well under 0.1 which is very good.

 ### Result: